José Luis Sampedro: Awards

-On May 24, 2012 was invested Doctor Honoris Causa by the University of Alcalá near Madrid.
+On 24 May 2012, he was invested Doctor Honoris Causa by the University of Alcalá near Madrid.

 Aranjuez

-In his novel Royal Site, Sampedro takes a tour of the Royal Palace of Aranjuez and its gardens. echoing the sentiments o the geographer :es:Thomas Lopez.
+In his novel Royal Site, Sampedro takes a tour of the Royal Palace of Aranjuez and its gardens.
+Echoing the sentiments of the geographer :es:Thomas Lopez.
 That Aranjuez is the real and true center of Spain.
 Aranjuez is also the final terminal of a route followed by timber rafters floating timber to the sawmills along the Rio Tajo in the novel A river that leads.

-His is celebrated locally in the José Sampedro Centro de Educación de Adultos and a conference room of the municipal cultural center.
+He is celebrated locally in the José Sampedro Centro de Educación de Adultos and a conference room of the municipal cultural center.